 Free Ride buses travel north into downtown Minneapolis and end at Washington Avenue.

-Free Ride buses are available Washington Avenue and Grant Street on Marquette and 3rd avenues seven days a week from 5 a.m. to 1 a.m. between.
+Free Ride buses are available between Washington Avenue and Grant Street and Nicollet Mall along Hennepin Avenue seven days a week from 5 a.m. to 1 a.m. between.
 Pay just 50 cents if you ride within the Downtown Zone on other routes.

 Click here for more info >>>